iw-tom/policies/ISO-27001/virusprotection/readme.md

 ## Scope

-Applies to all employees of Infinity Works.
+Applies to all employees of Opus Works.

 ## Policy